 - First Name / Given Name : FNU

-In case of any confusion – don’t take any changes, fill up as many DS-160 as you want and take the bar code printout of all the forms with you.
+In case of any confusion – don’t make any changes, fill up as many DS-160 as you want, and take the bar code printout of all the forms with you.
 You can give them whichever you like based on the situation.
-This saved me lot of time and money.
+This saved me a lot of time and money.

-No, it will not rejected for that reason only.
+No, it will not be rejected for that reason only.
 It does not play a part.
-As the name is not full, there maybe additional security checks that may happen, but will not directly impact the approval chances.
+As the name is not full, there may be additional security checks that may happen, but will not directly impact the approval chances.

-Yes, absolutely, you should fix your passport with Blank Last name or family name.
-It will save you some hassle in the US, after you arrive.
+Yes, absolutely, you should fix your passport with a blank last name or family name.
+It will save you some hassle in the US after you arrive.

+Did you have a missing Surname or Last name in your Passport?
 How did you handle your DS-160 form ?
-Any other info that you know for such cases ?
+Any other info that you know for such cases?